-Supplemental Service Concessions for the TML
+Supplemental Service Concessions for the SCL

-In February 2020, the land or interests or other rights in respect of the land for the operation of the first phase of the Tuen Ma Line (the "TML1"), which forms part of the Shatin to Central Link (the "SCL"), were vested in and the movable assets of the TML1 were assigned to the Corporation by the Government.
+In February 2020, the land or interests or other rights in respect of the land for the operation of the first phase of the Tuen Ma Line ("the TML1"), which forms part of the SCL, were vested in and the movable assets of the TML1 were assigned to the Corporation by the Government.

 On 14 February 2020, the TML1 commenced its commercial operations.
-The right to operate the TML1 was granted by the Corporation to MTRCL (the "Supplemental Service Concession (TML1)") for a concession period of 2 years (the "Concession Period (TML1)") under another supplemental service concession agreement (the "SSCA (TML1)").
+The right to operate the TML1 was granted by the Corporation to MTRCL ("the Supplemental Service Concession (TML1)") for a concession period of 2 years ("the Concession Period (TML1)") under another supplemental service concession agreement ("the SSCA (TML1)").
 Pursuant to the SSCA (TML1), the Corporation shall pay to MTRCL fixed annual payments totalling \$465 million during the Concession Period (TML1).
-The Concession Period (TML1) was terminated on the first date of commissioning and commercial operation of the TML in June 2021, where the fixed annual payment for that calendar year was adjusted by a formula set out in the SSCA (TML1).
+The Concession Period (TML1) was terminated on the first date of commissioning and commercial operation of the entire Tuen Ma Line ("the TML") in June 2021, where the fixed annual payment for that calendar year was adjusted by a formula set out in the SSCA (TML1).

-In June 2021, the land or interests or other rights in respect of the land and the movable assets for the operation of the second phase of the TML were vested in and assigned to the Corporation by the Government.
+In June 2021, the land or interests or other rights in respect of the land and the movable assets for the operation of the second phase of the TML, which forms another part of the SCL, were vested in and assigned to the Corporation by the Government.

 On 27 June 2021, the TML commenced its commercial operations.
-The right to operate the TML as a whole was granted by the Corporation to MTRCL (the "Supplemental Service Concession (TML)") for a concession period of 2 years (the "Concession Period (TML)") under a separate supplemental service concession agreement (the "SSCA (TML)").
+The right to operate the TML as a whole was granted by the Corporation to MTRCL ("the Supplemental Service Concession (TML)") for a concession period of 2 years ("the Concession Period (TML)") under a separate supplemental service concession agreement ("the SSCA (TML)").
 The SSCA (TML1) was then terminated with effect from the date of the commencement of commercial operations of the TML.
-Pursuant to the SSCA (TML), the Corporation shall pay to MTRCL fixed annual payments totalling \$492 million during the Concession Period (TML), subject to an adjustment mechanism under which if, and to the extent, the actual KCRC System Revenue is less than or greater than the thresholds set out in the SSCA (TML), MTRCL and the Corporation shall share the impact of such shortfall/surplus calculated according to a formula as set out therein.
+Pursuant to the SSCA (TML), the Corporation shall pay to MTRCL fixed annual payments totalling \$492 million during the Concession Period (TML), subject to an adjustment mechanism under which if, and to the extent, the actual KCRC System Revenue in respect of the year ended 31 December 2021 is less than or greater than the thresholds set out in the SSCA (TML), MTRCL and the Corporation shall share the impact of such shortfall/surplus calculated according to a formula as set out therein.